 Brenda G. Larkin, MS, RN, CNOR, ACNS-BCBoard Member

-Brenda G. Larkin, MS, RN, CNOR, ACNS-BC, is a Clinical Nurse Specialist for perioperative services at Aurora Lakeland Medical Center and Aurora Memorial Hospital Burlington.
-She has been a member of AORN Southeastern Wisconsin Chapter 5001 since 2002.
-Brenda has been a lead facilitator for the OR Clinical Nurse Specialist Specialty Workgroup since 2003.
-This group provides educational programs for orientation and clinical development to the nursing staff at participating hospitals in our hospital corporation.
-Brenda supports the nursing staff at both hospitals to perform quality improvement initiatives either as part of the shared governance council work, or in support of their formal educational programs.
+Brenda G. Larkin, MS, RN, ACNS-BC, CNS-CP, CSSM, CNOR is a Clinical Nurse Specialist for perioperative services at St. Charles Healthcare in Bend, OR.
+She has been a member of AORN Southeastern Wisconsin Chapter 5001 since 2002 and a member of e-Chapter since 2020.
+Brenda had been a lead facilitator for the OR Clinical Nurse Specialist Specialty Workgroup for Aurora Healthcare until 2020.
+In her current position, she provides educational programs for orientation and clinical development to the surgical services caregivers at St. Charles Healthcare Bend location.
+Additionally, Brenda supports the nursing staff to perform quality improvement initiatives either as part of the shared governance council work, or in support of their formal educational programs.
 Brenda has presented several educational sessions at national professional organization meetings on perioperative nursing topics.

 Brandy Miller, MHA, MSN, RN, CNORBoard Member